 Steps to Waterproof A Leaky Floor Crack

-We strongly recommend that your first step is to install a perimeter drainage system.
+We strongly recommend that your first step be to install a perimeter drainage system.
 This will often intercept the water before it reaches your floor crack, ensuring a dry basement and eliminating the problem.

 After the drain has been installed, your waterproofer will backfill with stone and place fresh concrete over the area for a clean, professional look.
 Allow three days for this concrete to cure properly before walking on it or reapplying weight to the surface.

 Water can also rise directly through the porous concrete of your floor slab.